How to Get a Pest Control Technician License in North Dakota

 How North Dakota Compares

-North Dakota requires 0 hours of pre-license education for pest control technicians.
+North Dakota does not require any pre-license education hours.
 The average total cost in North Dakota is around $1,000, compared to the national average of $1,290.
 North Dakota's 3-year renewal cycle is longer than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in North Dakota?